-I suggest considering these “4 P’s,” which we’ve adapted from the famous marketing framework, to make the most of your next MBA recruitment fair.
+I suggest considering these “4 P’s,” which we’ve adapted from the famous marketing framework, to make the most of your next MBA recruitment event.

 - PLAN your journey.

-Plan for your MBA fair the same way.
+Plan for your MBA events the same way.
 If it’s a fair, examine the participating schools on the recruitment fair website.
 Select a cross-section of programs based on your professional and academic profile.
 Review admissions criteria, then pick some stretch schools, safety schools, and “probable” MBA programs where your admissions chances are strong.

 Like the Louvre, some business schools attract herds of prospective students at in person MBA fairs.
 You can easily find yourself waiting in line when you could be learning about other programs.
 Don’t be afraid to modify your plans and pivot to another program when needed.
 I’ve seen time and again that a prospective student stops by a school table they hadn’t considered, discovers an ideal fit, and ends up attending — and loving — the program.